On this page

 "In my experience as a woman, it's sometimes hard to believe that I can do this.
 I still think it's a bit of a man's world.
 Men seem to walk anywhere exuding confidence, even arrogance.
 But my mentor gave me so much encouragement and support that I no longer doubt myself."

-Studying at the LUT School of Business and Management
+Studying at the LUT Business School

 Get to know us

 - Curiosity meets courage – studies at LUT